newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/agreement-vending-machine-1.md

 ---
+notesMd: ss
+summaryDescriptionMd: >-
+  Once you've identified a location for your vending machine, you need to draft and sign a location agreement with the site owner before installing your machine.

+  Signing your agreements under your registered business name may protect you from liabilities and associated costs.tt
 urlSlug: agreement-vending-machine
 filename: agreement-vending-machine-1
 displayname: agreement-vending-machine
 name: Sign a Location Agreement
 id: agreement-vending-machine
 industryId: vending-machine
-summaryDescriptionMd: >-
-  Once you've identified a location for your vending machine, you need to draft and sign a location agreement with the site owner before installing your machine.

-  Signing your agreements under your registered business name may protect you from liabilities and associated costs.
 ---

 ## Agreement Considerations